 A: The default value can either be Active or Inactive and is defined by Elementor per experiment, per release.
 The default can change according to conditions, such as whether the site is new or already existing.

-Q: Can you randomly remove an experiment?
+Q: Can you randomly remove an experimental feature?

 A: Yes, each experiment has a status, which is shown under the description of each experiment.
 When the status is in Alpha phase, it can be changed multiple times.

-Q: Can these experiments affect live pages?
+Q: Can experimental features affect live pages?

 A: Yes, absolutely.
 Please keep in mind that when using experiments, these features may change or be removed.